Office: M342 EE Building

 Research and Teaching

-- A. Clark, L. Bushnell, and R. Poovendran, “Leader Selection for Minimizing Convergence Error in Leader-follower Systems: A Supermodular Optimization Approach,” 10th IEEE International Symposium on Modeling and Optimization in Mobile, Ad Hoc, and Wireless Networks (WiOpt, IEEE) (May 2012) (Best Paper Award).
+- A. Clark, B. Alomair, L. Bushnell, and R. Poovendran, “Scalable and Distributed Submodular Maximization with Matroid Constraints,” 13th International Symposium on Modeling and Optimization in Mobile, Ad Hoc, and Wireless Networks (WiOpt, IEEE) (May 2015).